 The problem is that all treats are not created equal, and what you may not know about some treats could put your dog in grave danger.

 Over the years I've talked to a lot of my colleagues in veterinary medicine about treats.
-That includes my dear friend Dr. Debra at PetProductAdvisor.com, who has spent years and years studying the treats on the market.
-Together she and I have learned a lot about products, what dogs like, and what is safe.
+I have spent years and years studying the treats on the market.
+I have learned a lot about products, what dogs like, and what is safe.

 As you may recall, in 2007 we all heard about the horrific deaths and illnesses related to contaminated dog treats imported from China.
 The terrible situation came about because production standards in other countries are often less strict as they are in the United States.
 Most dog owners didn't know this, and didn't realize that their dogs' treats were made in a country with lax regulations (such as China).
 The treats in question were packaged and sold under U.S. brand names, but produced elsewhere.